konstantins90/symfony-cookie-consent-bundle/README.md

   http_only: true # Sets HttpOnly on cookies
   form_action: $routeName # When set, xhr-Requests will only be sent to this route.
 Take care of having the route available.
   csrf_protection: true # The cookie consent form is csrf protected or not
+  disabled_routes: ['privacy', 'imprint'] # defined controller route names where cookieConsent will not be shown by default
 ```

 ## Usage